Sturcoal/Ammodytes/README.md

 # Ammodytes
-Pucblic information and datasets on the investigation of species diversity and population genetics among sand lances (Uranoscopiformes: Ammodyttidae)
+Pucblic information and datasets on the investigation of species diversity and population genetics among sand lances (Uranoscopiformes: Ammodytidae)